 - The applicant/nominee must be committed to the field of Developmental Cognitive Neuroscience and show promise of a career in the field

-- Nomination letter: The letter of nomination/recommendation from the student’s research advisor should document the student’s status and the level of independence of the student’s contribution.
+- Nomination Letter: The letter of nomination/recommendation from the student’s research advisor should include the following: Document the student’s status and the level of independence of the student’s contribution.
 In addition, the research advisor should describe the primary question addressed in the dissertation, what was innovative or unique about the dissertation, and what is the main contribution to the field.
-Note: the letter of nomination for this award has to be by a regular member (non-student) and should focus on discussing the quality of the nominee’s dissertation research.
+Note: the letter of nomination for this award must be by a regular member (non-student) and should focus on discussing the quality of the nominee’s dissertation research.

 - Abstract (copy paste into text box)